ProteusMRIgHIFU/BabelViscoFDTD/README.md

 ## Linux in Windows through WSL2
 Starting in 2020, support for CUDA execution directly in WSL2 became possible.
 I highly recommended you give it a try as I have had excellent experiences with it.
 Just follow the official instructions from NVIDIA (https://docs.nvidia.com/cuda/wsl-user-guide/index.html)
 ## Windows native
-You will need a VStudio installation that is compatible with your CUDA version (for example, CUDA 11.2 supports officially VS 2015 to 2019), and be sure of installing the CUDA samples and take note of the location where they were installed.
+You will need a VStudio installation that is compatible with your CUDA version; for example, CUDA 11.2 supports officially VS 2015 to 2019.

 When installing CMAKE, be sure it is accessible in the Windows path.

 ## MacOS
-Any recent version of MacOS and XCode should be enough.
+Any recent version of MacOS and XCode with the command-line tools should be enough.
 The CPU version in MacOS supports OpenMP only in M1 processors.
 However, the OpenCL version works without a problem in Intel-based integrated GPUs and AMD GPUs.
 Metal has been tested in AMD-based and M1-based systems.

 Best scenario for M1-based systems is to use a fully native Python distribution.
 You can see details how to do this using homebrew; follow step 2 at https://towardsdatascience.com/how-to-easily-set-up-python-on-any-m1-mac-5ea885b73fab